inputfalken/Dynatello/README.md

 ## Features

-Builder patterns to create request builders through the source generated code.
+* Builder patterns to create request builders.
+* Request handlers that perform the DynamoDB request and handles the response.
+    * TODO add `request` & `response` middlewares.

 ## Installation